Tami M. Forman

 For much of her career, Cathie has been the “first,” breaking through barriers to pave the way for the next generation of female media executives.
 She is the author of Basic Black: the Essential Guide to Getting Ahead at Work (and in Life), a New York Times and Wall Street best seller.
 She is a member of the Council on Foreign Relations, a trustee of Notre Dame, and was a long time board member of IBM and Coca Cola.
 A graduate of Trinity College, she holds ten honorary degrees.
 Now, Cathie lives in the start-up world as an advisor, board member and investor in a variety of young companies including PubMatic, Yieldbot, Bark & Co (Bark Box), and Pinks and Greens.

-Cathy Hawley is an experienced Chief People Officer with a track record of creating inclusive and people-focused workplaces.
-She has a passion around building effective teams and organizational and leadership development.
-Cathy has more than 20 years of experience in developing global People and Culture teams.
+Cathy is co-founder and Path Forward board member, and also co-founder of Bolster, an on-demand talent marketplace that connects high-growth companies with trusted and flexible executive talent for on-demand roles and board seats.
+She is an experienced Chief People Officer with a track record of creating inclusive and people-focused workplaces.
+With more than 20 years experience in developing People and Culture teams, Cathy has a passion around building effective teams and organizational and leadership development.
 Cathy has been a speaker on return-to-work programs and organizational diversity strategic roadmaps at the NCWIT Summit, and partnered with NCWIT on building their inclusion journey roadmap.
 She’s also spoken at Agile Mile High and the Target Product Summit about team effectiveness.
 Cathy was the driving force behind the creation of the return to work program at Return Path and was instrumental in recruiting partner companies to join in that effort and in advising partner companies on best practices related to creating a successful return to work program.
 Cathy loves spending time with her family, snowboarding, cycling, and traveling.